maciejg-git/litewind-alpine-documentation/components/notify.md

 For example `bottom-4 md:right-10 w-full md:w-[350px] space-y-4` classes will make notifications appear in the bottom right corner of the screen (centered on small screens), notifications will be 350px wide (full width on small screens) and seperated with 1rem of space.

-### Adding new notifications
+### Showing new notifications

-To add new notification simply dispatch `add-notify` anywhere in your application.
+To show new notification simply dispatch `show-notify` anywhere in your application.
 The text and all additional options of the notification is set in the data of the dispatched event.

 ```javascript
 $dispatch(